Estimote/Android-Fleet-Management-SDK/README.md

 ## Usage and demos ##

-Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
+SDK Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
 You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradlew installDebug` (or `gradlew.bat installDebug` on Windows) in terminal when your device is connected to computer.
 If you use [Android Studio](http://developer.android.com/tools/studio/index.html) you can just simply open `build.gradle`.

-Demos include samples for ranging beacons, monitoring beacons, calculating distance between beacon and the device and also changing minor value of the beacon.
+Demos include samples for ranging beacons, monitoring beacons, nearable discovery, calculating distance between beacon and the device and also changing minor value of the beacon.

-Quick start with ranging:
+## Quick start for beacon ranging ##

 ```java
   private static final String ESTIMOTE_PROXIMITY_UUID = "B9407F30-F5F8-466E-AFF9-25556B57FE6D";